spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 hugetlbfs on /dev/hugepages type hugetlbfs (rw,relatime,pagesize=1024M)
 ```

-Ensure  hugepages enable in kernel and correct page size set.
+Ensure that Hugepages are enabled in the kernel and the correct page size (e.g., 1GB ) is configured."

 ```bash
 cat /proc/cmdline